solana-labs/solana/book/src/fork-generation.md

 # Fork Generation

-The goal of this RFC is to document how forks naturally occur as a consequence of [leader rotation](0004-leader-rotation.md).
+The chapter describes how forks naturally occur as a consequence of [leader rotation](leader-rotation.md).

 ## Overview